ritvikmath/jekyll-now/_posts/2016-7-23-SwipeMarket.md

 </center>
 </figure>

-Indeed our predicitons were right!
-The green vertical lines indicate the end of each academic quarter and are indeed the naturaly stopping points for upward trends in the graph.
+Indeed our predictions were right!
+The green vertical lines indicate the end of each academic quarter and are indeed the natural stopping points for upward trends in the graph.
 We see that the 2014 - 2015 academic year saw a huge growth in the swipe market with a potential decline in the 2015 - 2016 academic year.

 ## Where are buyers eating?